The 3rd Annual Subscription Summit, held in Denver, Colorado, opened with Lil’ Jon and LMFAO,

 1. Customer Experience is MOST Important

-remarking, “Customer experience is the most important part of an ecommerce business
+remarks at the Subscription Summit.
+He said, “Customer experience is the most important part of an ecommerce business

 regardless of subscription box or not.
 That includes the first ad click, first banner impression, first